labcodes/labstorybook/README.md

 [Trunk based](https://trunkbaseddevelopment.com/5-min-overview/) repositories have only one permanent branch: `master`.
 From it, we can create `feature` and `hotfix` branches.

-The only main rule is that `master` should always, **always** stable.
+The only main rule is that `master` should always, **always** be stable.
 For that, be sure to run the tests (details on how to are in the [Setup docs](/?path=/docs/getting-started-setup--page)) before pushing your code and never push with the `--no-validate` flag, unless specifically being asked to.

 Let's detail the branches and their roles: